 The initiative of the Federal Ministry for Economic Affairs and Energy is helping via the program WIPANO - "Knowledge and Technology Transfer through Patents and Standards".
 HARTING, Reutlingen University of Applied Sciences and LEONI are working on urgent questions relating to a multitude of SPE aspects in the joint project NG200, while simultaneously incorporating the results into international standardisation.
 Recently, with IEC 61076-3-125, this was an important step towards weight-saving and space-saving cabling for an industry-compatible single-sided mating face.

-Thus, IEC 61076-3-125 is working on the standardisation for SPE plug faces, while IEC 61156-xx focuses on SPE cables.
-In addition, ISO/IEC JTC 1/SC 25/WG 3 is being worked on.
-Also on the corresponding cabling standards in the IEC SC 65/JWG 10 are working on the corresponding cabling standards ISO/IEC 11801 and IEC 61918 with installation guidelines and threshold values for SPE.
+Furthermore, the text concerning the SPE cables in the IEC 61156-xx the SPE cables and in the ISO / IEC JTC 1 / SC 25 / WG 3 is being worked on.
+Also on the corresponding cabling standards in the IEC SC 65 / JWG 10 the corresponding cabling standards ISO / IEC 11801 and IEC 61918 with installation guidelines and limits for SPE worked.
 In a further step, the collaborative project is investigating the question of where the technical limits of SPE transmission channels lie.
 As a result, as of 2019 the SPE user will not only have products available, but also valid standards and guidelines for installing and testing components.
 The HARTING technology partnership provides customers with support in the implementation of SPE, and thus concrete competitive advantages.